Advocacy and Lobbying

 Policy regarding political activity should be written out and regularly reviewed by the board and staff to assure compliance.

-(This list of questions regarding Advocacy and Lobbying has been developed by the many persons and organizations seeking assistance from the ASU Lodestar Center.
-We invite you to add your questions and reactions through the "Ask the Nonprofit Specialist" section of the center's website so that we might improve and expand these FAQ.)
+(This list of questions regarding Advocacy and Lobbying has been developed by the many persons and organizations seeking assistance from the ASU Lodestar Center.)

-Copyright © 2010 Arizona Board of Regents for and on behalf of the ASU Lodestar Center for Philanthropy and Nonprofit Innovation, College of Public Programs, Arizona State University.
+Copyright © Arizona Board of Regents for and on behalf of the ASU Lodestar Center for Philanthropy and Nonprofit Innovation, Watts College of Public Service and Community Solutions, Arizona State University.
 All rights reserved.
 No part of this publication may be reproduced, stored in a retrieval system, or transmitted in any form or by any means, electronic, mechanical, photocopying, recording or otherwise, without the express written permission of the ASU Lodestar Center, except for brief quotations in critical reviews.